amplience/dc-extension-automatic-alt-text-docs/README.md

 [Automatic Alt Text](https://amplience.com/developers/docs/dev-tools/assets/image-alt-text/) uses AI to generate alt text for image assets in the Amplience Content Hub.

-This process is not always immediate so the following circumstances may require refreshing the alt text via the UI if no alt text is availble at the time of selecting an image:
+This process is not always immediate so the following circumstances may require refreshing the alt text via the UI if no alt text is available at the time of selecting an image:

 - Image has just been uploaded.
-- Image as just been edited in [Image Studio](https://amplience.com/developers/docs/amplience-studios/image-studio/) via one of the extensions and saved.
+- Image has just been edited in [Image Studio](https://amplience.com/developers/docs/amplience-studios/image-studio/) via one of the extensions and saved.

 See the [Limitations](#limitations) section for further guidance.